funnyleap/constellation-solidity/README.md

 1 - **Optimization of Phase 1**.
 Given the billion-dollar market for investments of this nature, we need to reinforce our structure.
 This involves restructuring smart contracts for real environments, conducting audits, and redesigning UI and UX.
 Additionally, economic studies and local market analyses are crucial to gauge the challenges of expansion. <br/>

-However, developing classifications for accepted guarantees can reduce the final cost of the Consortia, so that the frequency of monitoring can be decreased.
+However, developing classifications for accepted guarantees can reduce the final cost of the _Consórcio_, so that the frequency of monitoring can be decreased.
 Cost management, adjustments of fees and penalties, processing of guarantees, more comprehensive studies, and targeted research can create new strategic advantages, always aiming for a better experience and greater opportunities for the end user.
 It is important to emphasize that beyond internal focus, we are aware that to expand our target audience we will also face legal challenges.

-2 - **Creation of a Secondary Market for the Commercialization of Consórcio Quotas** With the creation of the Secondary Market, quota holders will have the freedom to trade them.
+2 - **Creation of a Secondary Market for the Commercialization of _Consórcio_ Quotas** With the creation of the Secondary Market, quota holders will have the freedom to trade them.
 This could involve reducing the quota price for a quick sale in case of need or even marking up the sale of a quota that has been drawn.
 From this, the protocol benefits from increased liquidity, as the market will be able to dynamically price the Quotas based on supply and demand, making the process fairer and more transparent.
 Moreover, it opens a door for clients to diversify their investment portfolio, reduces delinquency, facilitates access for new participants, and stimulates participation since, despite having committed, a participant can transfer their Quota if necessary.
 Finally, the introduction of a secondary market can lead to additional innovations and the growth of the Horizon ecosystem, attracting more users and investors and enhancing the robustness and resilience of the system.